codio/tutorial_grunt_basic/annotations.md

 This is the magical Grunt file.
 All Grunt related tasks are defined here.
 There are three main areas you will need to configure

 1. The tasks themselves (inside the JSON structure)
-1. Load the NPM modules associated with each tasks
+1. Loading the NPM modules associated with each tasks
 1. Configure task names by providing a task name along with the associated task you wish to run.

-To see these 3 main components of the file, use the navigation buttons at the top of this panel.
+We'll now examine these 3 things.

 ###A Basic Grunt file